-Three months earlier a San Bernardino, California newspaper reported the Alumna was already in Ketchikan doing its good work.
-Ketchikan, at the southernmost coastal tip of the state, is where PBC was based.
-It is not 100% clear to me but I think there was both a land-based brewery, as Howell refers to a facility on Cliff Street in Ketchikan, and the one on the Alumna.
+Three months earlier a San Bernardino, California paper reported the Alumna was already in Ketchikan doing its good work.
+Ketchikan, at the southernmost tip of the state, is where PBC was based.
+It is not 100% clear to me but there may have been a land-based brewery, since Howell referred to a facility on Cliff Street in Ketchikan, and a branch on the Alumna.

-I presume the Alumna brought supplies for the land brewery but did some brewing on ship as well to service isolated communities.
-A Canadian site devoted to West Coast nautical heritage, The Nauticapedia, includes a number of photos of the Alumna.
-It was built around 1900 as a four-master and named for the owner’s daughter.
+I presume the Alumna brought in supplies for the land brewery but did some of PBC’s brewing.
+A Canadian resource on West Coast nautical heritage, The Nauticapedia, includes photos of the Alumna.
+It was built around 1900 as a four-masted vessel and was named for the owner’s daughter.
 States Nauticapedia:

 In 1934 she was reduced to one mast and converted to a floating brewery for Pilsner Brewing Co. of Ketchikan AK.
 She was later converted to a floating fish processor.